statistikZH/statbot/documentation/02_possible_solutions.md

 ## Further reading
 For further concepts such as knowledge graphs and two other possible approaches we have considered you can have a look [here if you are interested](https://github.com/statistikZH/statbot/blob/main/documentation/04_Research.md).

+## Caveat
+What if the NER-step is unnecessary?
+What if the question could directly be linked with identifying the right dataset and that the rest is not necessary?
+We would be glad to hear your expert feedback on that.